ComfyLiving

 (Owl Labs)

-Upsetting work from home statistics reveal that even though the benefits of remote work are countless, nearly half of the businesses all around the globe don’t let their employees work from a home office.
-However, companies that are smaller are twice as likely to go for full-time remote employees.
+Upsetting work from home statistics revealed that even though the benefits of remote work are countless, nearly half of the businesses all around the globe don’t let their employees work from a home office.
+However, smaller companies are twice as likely to go for full-time remote employees.

 14. In Europe, 6 out of 10 individuals have never worked from the comfort of their home office, telecommuting statistics show.